vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 .. figure:: images/VSImage006.png
    :alt: Selection management.
    :align: center
-   :width: 648
+   :width: 622
-   :scale: 55%
+   :scale: 60%

    Selection management dialog.

-Elements can be added or removed from the selection list by clicking on the buttons indicating the respective direction (<-- and -->).
+Elements can be added or removed from the selection list by clicking on the buttons indicating the respective direction (right to include and left to exclude from the selection).
 Both lists accept advanced selection mode i.e. managing selection through Ctrl and Shift keys for range and addition/subtraction selecting.
 Once the selection has the desired elements it can be saved to a file on the "Export" tab and use it as the current selection by clicking on "Accept".

+In the **Selection** tab the text field at the bottom of the dialog shows the currently selected values or ranges of values in the available list.
+The user can enter the ranges in that field manually by separating them by commas.

 When creating a selection the application will ask for a group name.
 The name can be later edited, if needed, in the selection groups tab by clicking in the group name.
 The created selection will appear with the name and size in the selection tab with a default color.
 There, clicking in the associated gradient widget, the selection color can be modified the same way as before with the transfer function edition dialog (:numref:`figF1`).